 How to Choose a Snow Thrower

-Whether you get relatively light snowfalls, or often have to clear over a foot of heavy, wet snow, there's a Troy-Bilt snow thrower to help you clear the way.
-This page details the differences between snow throwers and their different uses and features.
-You can also use our snow thrower product selector to help you find the right unit for your needs.
+Whether you get light snowfalls, more than a foot of heavy, wet snow, or if you get it worse than anyone else, there's a Troy-Bilt snow thrower to clear the way.
+Here, you'll learn about the differences between each category of snow throwers and what type of features you might want.
+You can also use our snow thrower product selector to find the right unit for your needs.

 Single-stage snow throwers are designed to handle 3-9 inches of light, powdery snow.
 The auger paddle pulls snow into the unit and propels it up and out of the chute in one motion, hence the name single-stage.
 Because of the auger paddle design, single-stage snow throwers wipe the ground clean, leaving very little snow behind.
 Single-stage snow thrower units are also designed for solid pavement only.